smarter-sh/smarter/docs/source/smarter-framework/smarter-cli.rst

   Available Commands:
     apply       Apply a Smarter manifest
-    chat        Chat with a deployed ChatBot
+    chat        Chat with a deployed LLMClient
     completion  Generate the autocompletion script for the specified shell configure   Configure the smarter command-line interface
     delete      Permanently delete a Smarter resource